 CFSF History and Philosophy

-In 2000, Community & Family Services Foundation was formed.
+In 2000, Community & Family Services Foundation (CFSF) was formed.
 When the opportunity came to break out on my own, I had a good idea on how I wanted to structure the agency.
 Initially I thought it important to stay small, with 25 homes or so.
 I did not want to become large and insensitive to the needs of foster parents.
 The staying small part of my plan did not work out, but remaining grounded in the care of foster parents is still our driving force.
 This has always been my prayer.

 Behind-the-Scenes Support of Foster Parents